 Turning 90 in August, Sir Sean Connery sadly passed in October this year.
-Without Sir Sean Connery’s powerful performances as James Bond, 007 in film would not have survived to this day had he not firmly established the long-running British franchise.
+Without Sir Sean Connery’s powerful performances as Bond, the spy in film would not have survived to this day had he not firmly established the long-running British franchise.
 Before Bond, Sean starred in the British film noir “The Frightened City” – released the year before “Dr. No”, it’s practically Sean Connery’s audition for 007.
 Starting off as a milkman, then a sailor, Sean became a bodybuilder then a model for Vince Mans Shop, the first ever fashion boutique in the Carnaby area of London, the start of the revolution of fashion.

 Honor Blackman RIP

 Honor Blackman was a ground-breaking actress who portrayed the first independent female character on British television.
 Apparently the part of Dr. Gale in “The Avengers” was originally written for a man but there wasn’t time to change the script before it was handed to Honor.
 She took the role and made it impactful, even releasing a self-defence book, before going on to portray another strong-minded character in “Goldfinger”.
 Honor had a prolific career, appearing in many productions right up until 2015.
 Honor Blackman passed at the age of 94 in Lewes, East Sussex, in April 2020.